 This salad serves 2 to 4 people.
 You can double the recipe to make a larger batch.
 You will have leftover chili oil in this recipe.
 Toss the chili oil with noodles, rice, or dumplings.
 Refrigerate the oil and use it within a week.
+If you need a video demo, watch the video at the bottom of the recipe card.

 The chili oil needs time to infuse so I recommend making this first.
 You can also make it a day ahead.